Best Leg Exercises for Stroke Recovery

 How to do it:

-- Stand tall and place one foot directly in front of the other, heel touching toe.
+- Stand tall and place one foot directly in front of another, with heel touching toe.

 - Walk slowly in a straight line.